pocketrice/tonic/README.md

 Customize your clients — parallel, handoff, or "singleton" playback!

 Winamp/Spicetify/TUI repaints available!!

+Short-wave radio support akin to radio.garden and WebSDR!

 Audio visualizers galore, support for bias lighting, radios (filter for mood, genre, etc.), so many audio FX... plus use Flask for an audio stream anywhere you want!